brushing teeth

 Maintaining a healthy mouth

 It's also important not to give in too often to those pregnancy cravings if you have a sweet tooth.
 Try to limit your intake of sugary, sticky, sweet treats.
-Instead, choose crunchy fresh fruits and vegetables and other nutritious foods that are less likely to cause tooth decay.
-If you do treat yourself to dessert, make sure to brush and floss promptly afterward to prevent tooth decay.
+Instead choose crunchy fresh fruits and vegetables and other nutritious foods that are less likely to cause tooth decay.
+If you do treat yourself to dessert, make sure to brush and floss soon afterward to prevent tooth decay.

 Protecting baby's teeth